w3f/polkadot-wiki/docs/general/polkadot-uc.md

   the system and coming to decisions through on-chain governance.
 Involving as many people as possible ensures resilience against spending becoming systemically misjudged and appropriately directs wealth for spending treasury funds, salaries, and grants.
-Another crucial way of decentralizing the network is ensuring experts, on which the maintenance of the system relies upon, are incentivized and recruited over time by the Polkadot network and not by organizations within the Polkadot ecosystem.
+Another crucial way of decentralizing the network is ensuring experts on which the maintenance of the system relies upon are incentivized and recruited over time by the Polkadot network and not by organizations within the Polkadot ecosystem.
 There are important elements that can be improved by having many individuals involved, such as oraclisation and administrative affairs.

 ## So, Why Polkadot?